erling6232/imagedata/paper.md

 # Architecture

-The `Series class` is a `numpy.ndarray` subclass.
+The `Series` class is a `numpy.ndarray` subclass.
 A Series object is instantiated from a source, either from input files, from a server connection, or from an ndarray.
-DICOM metadata is handled by a `Header` class, which also maintains an `Axes`class defining the axes of the array dimensions.
+DICOM metadata is handled by a `Header` class, which also maintains an `Axes` class defining the axes of the array dimensions.

-Handling specific image data formats are done by Formats plugins, while Archives plugins give access to files stored both in the filesystem and in compressed archives.
+Handling specific image data formats are done by `Formats` plugins, while `Archives` plugins give access to files stored both in the filesystem and in compressed archives.
-The Transports plugins let the user access networked resources given by a URL.
+The `Transports` plugins let the user access networked resources given by a _URL_.
 See the plugin architecture and main classes in \autoref{fig:plugins}.

-Plugins are defined using python's entry_point [@pythonEntryPoints] mechanism.
+Plugins are defined using python's `entry_point` [@pythonEntryPoints] mechanism.
 The naming convention requires any plugin to advertise on the `imagedata_plugins` list.

 ![Plugin architecture and main classes of the imagedata package.